kaloyan-marinov/callbacks-vs-promises-vs-the-async-await-syntax/README.md

 2. Example of using both the `async` keyword and the `await` keyword when you define a function

-   The previous example explained that using the `async` keyword when defining the function causes to return a `Promise`.
+   The previous example explained that using the `async` keyword in front of a function's declaration causes that function to return a `Promise`.

    But that's not everything that using `async` does - it also sets up a context for you to use the `await` keyword.
 Using the `await` keyword enables you to pause the execution of the function.